Sujay-The-Algorithimist/deep-dive-gradient-descent/README.md

 This notebook is the result of 7+ hours of dedicated coding, math, and visualization.
 It’s more than just implementation — it’s an educational journey built from the ground up.

 🚀 Project Summary
 This project explores the Gradient Descent Algorithm in-depth — from basic math to multi-dimensional visualization.
-It doesn't rely on pre-built libraries for the algorithm, but implements everything from scratch using Python, NumPy, SymPy, and Matplotlib.
+It doesn't rely on pre-built libraries for the algorithm, but implements everything from scratch using Python, NumPy, SymPy, and Matplotlib .

 This work was inspired by the desire to not just use gradient descent — but to truly understand how it works by building it step-by-step.